-I am a PhD Candidate in the Human Centered Design and Engineering department at the University of Washington.
-I was recently an intern with IBM Research’s Responsible and Inclusive Technology group, and I also was a Graduate Research Assistant at New York University’s AI Now Institute.
+In addition, I have worked as an intern at IBM Research’s Responsible and Inclusive Technology group, and I also was a Graduate Research Assistant at the AI Now Institute and an intern at Microsoft Research.
 Informed by my prior life as a software and firmware developer, I use ethnographic methods, interviews, surveys, and participant observation to study users’ and developers’ experiences with technology.
-I do research that can lead to the development of more equitable algorithmic systems.
-In addition to working in academia, I have also worked with industry researchers and practitioners at Microsoft Research, Microsoft Corporation, IBM Research, and Meta.

 In 2018, I received my MS in Informatics from the University of California Irvine.
 I am originally from Seattle, WA and I went to the University of Washington for my undergraduate in Computer Engineering with a specialization in hardware.